-As depicted in the chart below, we can apply the 12 cultural domains to help us compare similarities and differences across We cultures. evaluate others' behavior to determine if they are "people like me" or
+As depicted in the chart below, we can apply the 12 cultural domains to help us compare similarities and differences across cultures.
+We evaluate others' behavior to if they determine are "people like me" or

 "people not like me."
 Consequently, we assume that individuals falling into the "like me" category share our perspectives and values.